 As she gathers herself from an eye-opening, peaceful, spiritual journey with her humble, fellow gatherers, she finally clasps at her ever so slightly melting ice-cream pot, she dwells.
 With her sisters, she soon hurries her way up the hill to finally watch the sun go down a far.
 What a place of miracles she says to herself, dwelling in such natural beauty, she smiles.

-What more, she soon drinks from those freshly cut coconuts by the white, sandy, Flamengo beach, to indulging in the local fishermen’s seafood dish, from the view off St. Paul’s, harboured in its coastline.
-Soon, being alerted by the loud, local tradesmen of Sylhet, bringing back childhood memories, she has to stop by for those tasty sweet treats to the savoury baked potato filled Shingaras.
+She is soon taken to tasting the local fishermen’s seafood cuisine, from the view off St. Paul’s Bay and harboured in its coastline.
+Soon, being alerted by the loud, local tradesmen of Sylhet, bringing back childhood memories during those monsoon seasons, she has to stop by for those tasty sweet treats to the savoury baked potato filled Shingaras.
 Deeelicious.

 Later on, she explores the right spot to sit by a Café for un café et pain au chocolat and sees the world go by, not forgetting to start the escargots, smothered with melted garlic butter and herbs as another night comes by for her.